misterdelle/miner-and-commander/bos-plus-api/README.md

 ```

 ### Authentication
 The vast majority of requests necessitate authentication, achieved by presenting a token in the Authorization header.
-This token primarily functions as a session token rather than an authentication token, mirroring the approach in the Braiins OS+ GUI.
+This token primarily functions as a session token rather than an authentication token, mirroring the approach in the Braiins OS GUI.
 Sessions are time-limited, with tokens expiring after 3600 seconds of inactivity.
 Renewed activity prolongs the session, effectively extending its expiration.
 Consequently, a session remains active if requests are consistently made within short intervals.

 #### How to get auth token
 Send a request with username and password to **Login** method in **AuthenticationService**.
 The token is present in the response body in `token` field.